Dog Friendly Pancakes

 If you have any doubt, then please seek a professional opinion first

-Kitchen equipment required.
+Kitchen equipment is required.

-A medium measure jug
+A medium-measure jug

-Whisk although I prefer a Falk
+Whisk, although I prefer a Falk

 Measuring scale